Konosuke Takeshita: Early years (2012–2017)

+All Out (2017–2021)

 On January 29, Takeshita defeated Kudo in the finals of a tournament to become the number one contender to the KO-D Openweight Championship.
-At Judgement 2017: DDT 20th Anniversary event, Takeshita defeated Harashima to win the KO-D Openweight Championship for the second time.
-The following month, Takeshita and Akito formed a new tag team named "All Out".
+At Judgement, Takeshita defeated Harashima to win the KO-D Openweight Championship for the second time.
+The following month, Takeshita and Akito formed a new unit named "All Out".
 On August 20 at the 2017 Ryōgoku Peter Pan show, Takeshita made his seventh successful defense of the KO-D Openweight Championship against 2017 King of DDT winner Tetsuya Endo.
 On October 22, Takeshita set a new record for most successful defenses of the KO-D Openweight Championship by making his ninth defense against Danshoku Dino.
 On November 2, Takeshita became a double champion, when he and his All Out stablemates Akito and Diego defeated Damnation (Daisuke Sasaki, Mad Paulie and Shuji Ishikawa) to win the vacant KO-D 6-Man Tag Team Championship.
 On November 28, Takeshita and Yuki Ueno won the cross-promotional 2017 Differ Cup by defeating the Pro Wrestling Noah team of Hitoshi Kumano and Katsuhiko Nakajima in the finals.
 This marked the first Differ Cup held in 10 years.
 On December 10, All Out lost the KO-D 6-Man Tag Team Championship to Shuten-dōji.

-On December 30, 2018, Takeshita won the D-Oh Grand Prix 2019 by defeating Go Shiozaki in the finals.
+In January 2018, Takeshita competed in the first edition of the D-Oh Grand Prix, competing in the A Block.
+Takeshita finished with 7 points, failing to advance to the finals.
+On March 25 at Judgement, Takeshita achieved his 11th successful defense of the KO-D Openweight Championship against Shuji Ishikawa.
+He finally lost the title to Shigehiro Irie the following month at Max Bump, on April 29.
+On June 26, Takeshita, Akito and Shunma Katsumata defeated Koju Takeda, Kota Umeda and Yuki Ueno to win the KO-D 6-Man Tag Team Championship.
+On December 30, Takeshita won the D-Oh Grand Prix 2019 by defeating Go Shiozaki in the finals.